Why Animals are Used

 To develop and test potential forms of treatment

+It is not just medicines that need to be tested to make sure they are safe.
 Diagnostic tools such as scanners, and implants such as heart pacemakers or artificial hips, are safe and effective only because they were developed and tested in animals.
 Many surgical techniques, such as open heart surgery and heart transplants, rely on methods and equipment that were developed using animals.

 To protect the safety of people, animals and the environment